istio/istio/operator/ARCHITECTURE.md

 process](images/operator_render_flow.svg) The example in the figure shows the rendering being triggered by a CLI `mesh` command with a `IstioOperatorSpec` CR passed to it from a file; however, the same rendering steps would occur when an in-cluster CR is updated and the controller acts upon it to generate a new manifest to apply to the cluster.
-Note that both the charts and configuration profiles can come from three different sources: compiled-in, local filesystem, or URL (TODO(mostrowski): describe the remote URL functionality).
+Note that both the charts and configuration profiles can come from three different sources: compiled-in, local filesystem.
 The source may be selected independently for the charts and profiles.
 The different steps in creating the manifest are as follows: